 Breastfeeding may be quite uncomfortable for the mother after delivery especially if it is a C-section.
-Holding your baby may put pressure on your scars and stiches and could cause discomfort.
+Holding your baby may put pressure on your scars and stitches and could cause discomfort.
 Following are a few positions you could try however choose the one you feel most comfortable in.

 1. Cradle Hold

 Immediate breastfeeding post-delivery might result in you completely resting on your back with limited movement.
 This should however, not deter you from breastfeeding your baby.
 While you are lying down, try positioning your baby across your breasts, almost in a cradle-like position.
 This will ensure that the baby is far from the incision on your belly and close enough to a natural breastfeeding position you will probably use later on.
 If you cannot do it yourself, enlist your partner or loved one’s help.

 2. Side-Lying Position

 It may get tiring and frustrating to lie on your back the entire time, for hours and maybe days at a stretch.
 It is possible and might even be comfortable for you to switch it up and turn to your side to nurse your baby.
 Once you find a comfortable side position, have your baby placed in a cuddling form with a small pillow in front of your incision to avoid any contact.
 This may be the most comfortable for you and your baby, plus a great chance to make much-needed mother to baby contact.
 Ensure you are surrounded by plenty of pillows at all sides to keep it safe and comfortable at the same time.
 You can also use a pillow or small towel to wedge a gap between your incision on the abdomen and the bed.